 Library equipment and cables may not be unplugged for any reason.

-Non-IU affiliated guests (community users) may use the IU GUEST wireless or may obtain a temporary User ID and password with their IU Borrower's Card at the circulation desk.
-These temporary accounts provide access for 2 hours per day.
-Printing services are also available for a fee.
+Non-IU affiliated guests may use the IU GUEST wireless or may obtain a temporary User ID and password with their IU Borrower's Card at the circulation desk.
+These temporary accounts provide access for 1 hour per day.
+Printing services are not available.

 Passwords should never be shared with others.